JAhimaz/Nightfall-text-based-game/README.md

 Scavenging System Experience
 - Scavenging now awards the player with experience that allows him to send out more scavengers, and increases scavenging loot!

-Rework of Scavenging System:
-- The new addition of settler details/perks requires the scavenging system to be reworked.

 Addition of building structures:
 - Renaming "Rebuild Settlement" to "Settlement Management" allows the player to build structures (That require a certain amount of days depending on structure and keeps those settlers busy (Working Category).